Analysis | A ‘Price Cap’ on Russian Oil — What Would That Mean?

 Since the US and its allies decided to stop buying Russia’s oil, there’s been little sign that the measure is inflicting the kind of pain that might force President Vladimir Putin to rethink his war in Ukraine.
 Plenty of other countries are still buying Russian crude, and a surge in prices has softened the blow from the sanctions by bringing Moscow enough revenue to stave off economic collapse.
-So the US is pushing a new idea: make Russia sell its oil so cheaply that it can no longer afford to wage war at all.
+So Putin’s adversaries are weighing a new idea: make Russia sell its oil so cheaply that it can no longer afford to wage war at all.

 1. What’s being proposed?

-The US, the UK and Canada have announced bans on Russian oil, while the European Union will ban seaborne Russian crude by December and fuels by early next year.
-As there’s concern that the world still needs Russia’s energy, US Treasury Secretary Janet Yellen is backing another solution to keep up the pressure on Putin: allow nations that abstained from sanctions to keep buying the oil but slash Moscow’s profits on those sales.
+The US, the UK and Canada have announced bans on Russian oil, while the European Union plans to ban seaborne Russian crude by December and fuels by early next year.
+In a further step, US Treasury Secretary Janet Yellen is backing a proposal to allow nations that abstained from sanctions to keep buying the oil, but slash Moscow’s profits on those sales.

 2. How might it work?

-The allies are discussing price caps as part of their efforts to “further restrict energy revenues to Russia while preventing spillover effects to the global economy,” Yellen said on June 20.
-It wasn’t clear how they might cajole China, India and other big buyers to comply.
-The most obvious lever at their disposal is insurance.
-Some 95% of the world’s oil tanker fleet is covered by the International Group of Protection & Indemnity Clubs in London and some firms based in continental Europe.
-European nations already agreed to end insurance for Russian oil shipments.
+Group of Seven nations were said to be discussing a mechanism that would only allow the transportation of Russian crude and petroleum products sold below an agreed price threshold, to be enforced by imposing restrictions on insurance and shipping.
+Around 95% of the world’s oil tanker fleet is covered by the International Group of Protection & Indemnity Clubs in London and some firms based in continental Europe.
 Western governments could try to impose a price cap by telling buyers they can keep using that insurance, as long as they agree not to pay more than a certain price for the oil on board.

 3. What could be the impact?